TimTr/timtr-dot-com/readme.md

-# Read Me
+# ReadMe.md

-This is a place holder for now
+This is the code for my personal website, [TimTr.com](https://timtr.com) and TimTriemstra.com.

-## Heading
+## Overview

+So far this code is pretty basic, with a single page of HTML, and one of CSS (located in the `assets` folder).

 ## Acknowledgements

-I would like to call out that a lot of the CSS used on this site is modified from a project by [Jenil Gogari on GitHub](https://github.com/jenil/chota) that I expect to continue to modify well into the future.
-I doubt he'd have any interest in the modifications I make, as I will mostly just be cutting stuff down to the least amount of CSS needed for the site.
-But his project definitely gave this site a jump start originall.
-Thanks!
+The CSS used on this site was originally modified from a project by [Jenil Gogari on GitHub](https://github.com/jenil/chota) that gave this site a jump-start in looking presentable.
+Thanks for making your work public so others can learn and benefit.